User-DK/Swarlipi/README.md

 1. **Install Keyman:** Download and install Keyman Desktop from the official website ([keyman.com](https://keyman.com)).
 2. **Install the Layout:** Double-click your custom `.kmp` file.
 Keyman will automatically open an installation dialog.
 3. **Complete Setup:** Click **Install** and follow the prompts.
 You can now toggle to this layout using `Win + Space` (Windows) or `Ctrl + Option + Space` (macOS).

+For any suggestions raise a issue!

+Made with ❤️ by Daivik Karbhari